goncalves-guilherme/login-cognito/frontend/README.md

 The API is exposed through an interface to allow easy mocking of the Cognito API connection.
 This makes it simpler to test the application in a local development environment without needing a real connection to Cognito.

 - **Mocking with `localStorage`**: The mock API uses `localStorage` to persist data across page refreshes, ensuring that the authentication state remains consistent during local testing.
+You can user a user1 with password 123 to test login or create a new account if you want it.
 - **Authentication Provider**: The API maps the Cognito authentication state to the domain state of the application.
 This approach provides flexibility, meaning that if the authentication provider needs to change in the future, only the mapping logic needs to be updated, leaving the rest of the application untouched.